emqx/eip/active/0013-configuration-migration.md

 TODO: Decide how to create a configuration backup for each EMQ X release to be used as an input for the test.

 ## Declined Alternatives

+### Configuration migration

+Configuration should be backward-compatible.
+A more modern solution is to delegate configuration management to the cluster orchestrator, such as terraform.

+### Online updates

+Integrating the same hook mechanism into hot upgrade looks like a low-hanging fruit.
+However, non-trivial hot upgrades that include schema migrations are non-trivial for other reasons, so this idea was abandoned.